LukeAveil/CV/README.md

 #### Collaboration

 My visual arts background means that I have had several opportunities to work on several collaborative projects: organising an arts festival in Thailand, photographing city suburbs in Australia and organising a street art festival in London.
-During my time at Makers Academy I worked on various group projects and pair programmed on a daily basis, this gave me experience working with people from various backgrounds and of varying skill level.
+During my time at Makers Academy I worked on various group projects and pair programmed on a daily basis, this gave me experience working with a range of different people at varying levels of expertise.

 ## Tech I Work With